destiny-evidence/destiny-repository/docs/codebase/structure.rst

 - **Models**

   - **Models:** Domain models used throughout the domain.
-    - **SDK Models:** Models provided by the SDK that are used for interfacing with the API.
   - **Persistence (e.g. SQL):** Models used for persisting to data stores, including translation methods to/from domain models.

 - **Repository**